pascallaliberte/sharpen.page/_posts/2020-07-03-communicating-your-product-when-hard-to-explain.md

 * **{% include components/icon-habits.html %} Habits:** I'll just continue searching for something unique, on my own.
 {: .forces }

 As you can see, these folks will likely leave, **despite the fact they already understand what affiliate marketing means**.
 It hinges completely on the quality of the product/keyword, and cynicism might be high on what's on offer.
 They're looking for exclusivity + quality.
-Plus, their "I'll just" statement is pulling strongly back toward a "Not this, not now".
+Plus, their "I'll just" statement is [pulling strongly back toward a "Not this, not now"][non-consumption].

+[non-consumption]: {% post_url 2018-12-17-universal-competitor %}

 Other note: This search for exclusivity + quality (for people experiencing this situation) creates a strong interest in not telling the world about this site.
 This hurts word-of-mouth.